 Untitled (1960) Bob Zijlmans

-Marinus (nickname Bob) Zijlmans (Rotterdam, 1918 - there, 1992) grew up in a Catholic family.
-He attended the art academy of Antwerp as a student of Constant Permeke, as well as the Academy of Visual Arts in Rotterdam.
-After the war, Zijlmans traveled a lot and lived in England and Indonesia for a few years.
+Marinus (known as Bob) Zijlmans (Rotterdam, 1918 - there, 1992) grew up in a Catholic family.
+He attended the Antwerp art academy as a student of Constant Permeke, as well as the Academy of Visual Arts in Rotterdam.
+After the war Zijlmans traveled a lot and lived in England and Indonesia for a few years.
 After that he developed into a painter and monumental artist.
 He made mosaics, glass-in-concrete walls, (glass) paintings and sculptures.
 The human figure was a constant factor in his work.
 Zijlmans mainly worked on commission in Rotterdam and he was a member of the General Catholic Artists Association (AKKV).
-In the mid-1950s-1960s, Zijlmans received a lot of press with his paintings and drawings of human figures, akin to the silence in Dolf Henkes' work.
+Mid 1950-1960, Zijlmans received a lot of press with his paintings and drawings of human figures, akin to the silence in the work of Dolf Henkes.
 In the 1970s he takes part in a group exhibition in De Doelen.